mcarvin8/ava-sf-devops/README.md

 </Package>
 ```

-> `scripts/bash/convert_package_to_list.sh {PATH_TO_PACKAGE}` can be used to convert an existing package.xml, such as one created in Workbench, into the accepted list format.
+> Run `sf-package-list` to convert an existing `package.xml`, such as one created in Workbench, into the accepted list format.

 This is combined with the `sfdx-git-delta` package using the `sf-package-combiner` plugin.